Stages of court proceedings in care and protection cases

 The report of the Special Commission of Inquiry into Child Protection Services in New South Wales recommended that ADR be used more, both before and during care proceedings.

-The Keep Them Safe reforms intend that ADR will help the flow of information and support collaborative decision-making between FACS, children and young people, families and service providers.
+The Keep Them Safe reforms intend that ADR will help the flow of information and support collaborative decision-making between DCJ, children and young people, families and service providers.

 ADR processes have the following advantages:

 - they can produce care plans and other child protection measures that are supported by all parties

 - they can strengthen and extend support networks to increase the chances of children and young people living safely with their families or communities

 - they can assist the early resolution of child protection matters